 How do children learn?
 How do they grasp entire language systems, codes of communication, symbolic thinking, and mastery of the skills they need to read and write?
 The answer is so simple that it’s sometimes too difficult to grasp.
-They learn through play!
+Babies and young children learn through play!

 How can that be?
-Well, babies learn through play.
-Do you remember those first games that they played intuitively with us, the first pretend games of peek-a-boo?
-The elaborate, imaginative play of 3 and 4 year olds grows out of this.
-The give and take of conversation grows out of a baby’s first playful smiles and our response to them.
-The manipulation and solving of puzzles grows out of a baby’s first reaching and grasping of objects we use in play with him.
+Well, do you remember those first games that your baby played intuitively with you, the first pretend game of peek-a-boo?
+The elaborate, imaginative play of three and four year olds grows out of this.
+The give and take of conversation stems from a baby’s first playful smiles and our response to them.
+The manipulation and solving of puzzles develops from a baby’s first reaching and grasping of objects we use in play with them.
 If we play with our babies in a loving, nurturing, joyful way, they learn to grow up trusting in people, forming solid relationships with those around them.
 Knowledge of the world grows out of a baby’s early play.

 When the two-year old begins make-believe play, it contributes to the goals of early education.
 Let’s examine these.

-Through imaginary play the child practices many different ways of representing reality, by creating symbols.
-He’ll make homes, farms, animals, people, food, or an outing to the zoo with paint, blocks, play-dough and sand, or by dressing up.
-His creations are symbols of representational thought.
+Through imaginary play a child practises many different ways of representing reality, by creating symbols.
+They make homes, farms, animals, people, food, or an outing to the zoo with paint, blocks, play-dough and sand, or by dressing up.
+Their creations are symbols of representational thought.
 Symbols are things that represent something else – an object, idea or event.
 What’s important is that all later education is based on the assumption that a child has symbolic competence.
 Literacy and numeracy are about understanding symbols.
-So, it’s crucial to pay attention to this symbolic mastery in the pre-school years.
-Symbolic mastery is gained and practiced through involvement in a wide variety of play activities.
+So, it’s crucial to pay attention to this symbolic mastery in the preschool years.
+Symbolic mastery is gained and practised through involvement in a wide variety of play activities.

 Children at play are young scientists and mathematicians.
-They’re exploring the boundaries of their worlds, asking what happens if I mix mud with water, red with blue, blue with yellow?
-When a child plays with sand and a bucket, or water and jugs, he is laying the foundations of mathematical understanding.
-It’s only through experience that he will come to understand concepts like greater than, smaller than, density, gravity, weight, size and conservation of liquids.
-It is only through play that he will gain this concrete experience and knowledge.
+As they explore the boundaries of their worlds, they ask themselves “what happens if I mix mud with water, red with blue, blue with yellow?”
+When a child plays with sand and a bucket, or water and jugs, they are laying the foundations of mathematical understanding.
+It’s only through experience that they will come to understand concepts like greater than, smaller than, density, gravity, weight, size and conservation of liquids.
+It is only through play that they will gain this concrete experience and knowledge.

 Language and Communication Skills

 During play, children’s language is more complex than in most other activities.
-They’re practicing using the adult language they’ve heard, by using it in role-play.
-A child “playing” at being the teacher, mother or father, will recreate the language patterns she’s overheard, using correct grammar and a wide range of advanced communication skills.
-I remember my surprise on first hearing my own words, expression and mannerisms coming out of my twoyear old daughter Emma!
+They are practising using the adult language they’ve heard, by using it in role play.
+A child ‘playing’ at being the teacher, mother or father, will recreate the language patterns they overheard, using correct grammar and a wide range of advanced communication skills.

 Early childhood literacy foundations are primarily about talking and playing with words and language.
 These natural forms of learning and development come before reading and writing or exposure to print.